 An in-depth discussion of the principles of modern virology.
 Major topics of discussion will include: virus replication strategies, virus structure, virus infection and disease, and host resistance to disease.
-A course in genetics and a course in cell biology or biochemistry is strongly recommended.
-Offered online, Spring only.

 Course Objectives

 - 1. Understand how the virus is able to infect a host, including the steps involved in the infectious cycle including attachment, entry, replication, and exit from the cell. - 2.
 Be able to describe the structure of a virus and the differences that exist between viruses. - 3.
 Know different barriers to infection and the mechanisms viruses employ to get through these barriers. - 4.
 Have a general understanding of how viruses interact with the immune system, mechanisms of pathogenesis and the basis of vaccines.